Investigator Guidance & Tools

 - Confidentiality Disclosure Agreements (CDAs) or Non-Disclosure Agreements (NDAs) are contractual documents used to protect the confidentiality and proprietary information of third parties or potential licensees that researchers need to review to conduct research, evaluate research opportunities, and assess the feasibility of conducting a study.

-- Data Usage Agreements (DUAs) are contractual documents used for the transfer of research data between two entities or organizations, where the data is not publicly available or subject to restrictions on its use (e.g., HIPAA).
+- Data Usage Agreements (DUAs) are contractual documents used to transfer research data between two entities or organizations when the data is not publicly available or subject to use restrictions (e.g., HIPAA).
 This includes any health information that is identifiable, coded-limited, or de-identified.
 See the Data Usage Agreement Tip Sheet.

 - Material Transfer Agreements (MTAs) are contractual documents that govern the transfer of tangible research materials between two organizations.
 If applicable, associated data may be shared in tandem.
 See the Material Transfer Agreement Tip Sheet.

-Learn more about the 2022/2025 updates and the various requirements per federal agency here.
+Learn more about the 2022/2025 updates and the requirements for each federal agency here.